Contractor-x/Expense-Tracker-/Backend Engineer/Readme.md

 ---

-## 🔗 Connect with Me
+## Connect with Me

-Built by [@Moh-dakai](https://github.com/Moh-dakai) — open to collaborations, internships, and backend-focused roles.
+Built by 🔗 [@Moh-dakai](https://github.com/Moh-dakai) — open to collaborations, internships, and backend-focused roles.

----

-Let me know if you want this in a downloadable `.md` file or included as a sub-README in a `/backend` folder structure for the repo.